-Designed to be used in CPR E2880, our critiquer will be tailored to the course and embedded C programming as a whole.
+Designed to be used in CPR E 2880, this critiquer will be tailored to the course and embedded C programming as a whole.
 It will be reliable in finding the specific antipatterns that the professor is looking for.
-The explanations provided by the critiquer will be beginner friendly.
+Furthermore, the explanations provided by the critiquer will be more beginner friendly.